Complaints & Grievances

 If the concern/problem is not satisfactorily resolved through the Informal Complaint Resolution Process, the student may file a formal complaint through the Dean of Students Office.
 The formal complaint must be submitted in writing to the Dean of Students Office using the Formal Student Complaint Report Form.

-Students who wish to register a complaint may do so in Student Affairs.
+Students who wish to register a complaint may do so through the Dean of Students Office.
 Anyone can complete a formal complaint form, which will be logged.
 The log will indicate the desired resolution plus the final disposition of the complaint.
-Student Affairs will maintain the log.
+The Dean of Students Office will be responsible to maintain the log.

-Students who believe they have been a victim of discrimination on the basis of race, color, religion, national origin, age, disability or sexual orientation, should contact Student Affairs.
+Students who believe they have been a victim of discrimination on the basis of race, color, religion, national origin, age, disability or sexual orientation, should contact Student Affairs or the Dean of Students Office.

 Harassment: General & Sexual